user-icon Find a Provider

 Please contact the Hendricks Regional Health Wellness Team if you have any questions about self-care at (317) 718-8160)

-If you or someone you know has persistent pain, click here for information about our class Understanding Pain: The Mind-Body Connection.
+If you or someone you know has persistent pain, click here for our Treating Pain web page with pain-specific resources.

 Want to join our Healthy Me text group to receive motivation and tips for self-care up to 3 messages/month?
 Click the button below to opt in or text Healthyme to 833-311-3459.

 Want to keep track of Lifestyle Medicine classes for better self-care?
-Scan this QR code to join our #BeWell text group to receive notifications for upcoming classes:
+Scan this QR code to join our #BeWell text group to receive notifications for upcoming classes or you can click here for our

 Self-Care Tools For Calm